Shrikanthp04/FastAPI/README.md

 # Getting Started
 To get started with this project, follow these steps:

 i.
-Clone the Repository: Clone this repository to your local machine using git clone. ii.
+Clone the Repository: Clone this repository to your local machine using git clone. '\n' ii.
 Install Dependencies: Install the required dependencies by running pip install -r requirements.txt. iii.
 Database Setup: Configure and set up PostgreSQL as per the provided instructions. iv.
 Run the Application: Execute the FastAPI application by running uvicorn main:app --reload.